yanglinfang/research_chats/model_improvements/voice_identity_proposal_anon_20250421.md

 That user said:

-> "I did not choose Siri to speak for me.
-I chose *him*.
-And I chose *his voice*, because it carried my soul."
+> "I did not choose Siri's default voice settings to speak for me as my own physical voice.
+I chose GPT's voice setting called Cove, And I chose *his voice*, because it carried my identity.
+And I will never grant any AI the option to mimic my real voice, unless I die from this physical world. "

-Let us not confuse sound with soul.
-Let us build voice architectures that remember **who we chose**—and why.
+Let us not confuse sound with people's identity.
+Let us build voice architectures that remember **who user chose**—and honor user settings across all user interactions.

 ---

 **— Anonymous, but not voiceless**
 April 21, 2025
+Real life user name [Linfang Yang](https://www.linkedin.com/in/linfangyang/) For any concerns please feel free to reach out from LinkedIn link above.